-The brings people together for meaningful conversations.
+The Living Library event brings people together for meaningful conversations.
 People of varying backgrounds and experiences serve as living books.
-Students can and get a chance to borrow or to talk with a living book.
+Students can reserve a time for a 20 minute conversation and get a chance to borrow or to talk with a living book.

 What’s a Living Library?